sqrt-negativeone/simplang/specifications.md

-GRAMMAR FOR THE PROGRAMMING LANGUAGE (YET TO BE NAMED)
+GRAMMAR FOR THE PROGRAMMING LANGUAGE : SimpLang
 ===============================================================

 ## TOKEN DECLARATION